 What personal information do we collect?

-The personal information we may collect, hold and/or use about you will depend on the type of product/service you request.
+The personal information we may collect, hold and use about you will depend on the type of product/service you receive from us.
 Examples of personal information we may collect include, but are not limited to:

-We will only collect, maintain and use personal information about you if it is necessary for us to adequately provide you the products and services you have requested, provide you with information about other products and services offered by a member of the Australian Unity Group, or to meet our obligations under applicable Laws (e.g. the Anti-Money Laundering and Counter Terrorist Financing Act (2006) (AML Act).
+We will only collect, use and disclose personal information about you if it is necessary for us to adequately provide you with the products and services you have requested, provide you with information about other products and services offered by a member of the Australian Unity Group, or to meet our obligations under applicable Laws (e.g. the Anti-Money Laundering and Counter Terrorist Financing Act (2006) (AML Act).

 You have the right not to disclose your personal information to us.
 However, this may limit our ability to provide you with the products and services you have requested.